Walnut Creek Movie Theater

 Average Reviews:

-"Nothing happens, nobody comes, nobody goes, it's awful!".
+(More customer reviews)"Nothing happens, nobody comes, nobody goes, it's awful!".
 That phrase, said by one of the main characters of "Waiting for Godot", somehow sums up the whole plot of this short tragicomedy in two acts.
 Strange??.
 You can bet on that!!!.
 So much that a well-known Irish critic said of it "nothing happens, twice".

 The play starts with two men, Vladimir and Estragon, sitting on a lonely road.
 They are both waiting for Godot.
 They don't know why they are waiting for him, but they think that his arrival will change things for the better.
 The problem is that he doesn't come, although a kid does so and says Godot will eventually arrive.
 Pozzo and his servant Lucky, two other characters that pass by while our protagonists are waiting for Godot, add another bizarre touch to an already surreal story, in which nothing seems to happen and discussions between the characters don't make much sense.